The Victorian School

 In 2005 a new classroom and Library was built adjoining the hall.
 This enabled the School to go to four classes.

-In the summer of 2012 major refurbishment of Class 1 and the ICT suite was undertaken.
+In the summer of 2012 major refurbishment of Explorer’s Class and the Library was undertaken.
 This has resulted in an improved learning environment for our reception children and an area specifically for intervention work and cooking.